Harry Williams (rugby union)

-Harry Anthony Hall Williams, (born 1 October 1991) in London, England, is an English international rugby union player.
-He plays as a tighthead prop for Pau in the Top 14.
-Williams previously played for London Wasps, Nottingham, Jersey Reds, Exeter Chiefs and Montpellier.
+Harry Anthony Hall Williams (born 1 October 1991) is an English international rugby union player.
+He plays as a tighthead prop for Harlequins.
+Williams previously played for London Wasps, Nottingham, Jersey Reds, Exeter Chiefs, Montpellier and Pau.
 At International level, Williams made his England debut against Argentina on 10 June 2017.

 Biography

 Early life and education

-Harry Williams was born on 1 October 1991 and raised in Crystal Palace, South London.
+Harry Williams was born on 1 October 1991 in London, England and raised in Crystal Palace.
 His father worked as a bricklayer, while his mother was a landscape gardener.
 Williams began his rugby journey at Old Elthamians RFC.
 He later attended Whitgift School, where he played alongside future England internationals Elliot Daly, Marland Yarde, and George Merrick.

 Following his school years, Williams spent seven months living in northern Auckland, New Zealand, where he played rugby for North Shore Rugby Football Club while working part-time as a bakery cleaner.
 Upon returning to England, he continued his rugby career while studying at Loughborough University from 2011 to 2013.

 In 2012, he joined the London Wasps academy but failed to break into the first team.
 He spent only one season there, playing just two matches in the Anglo-Welsh Cup in 2013.